vidishsirdesai/projects/README.md

 Assuming that the presence of 2 in the column is a typo, all the rows in the column `suattempted` where there was a 2 present is changed to 1.

-### Adding a new column with high level classification of attack types
+### Adding a new column that represents a high level classification of attack types
 The column `attack` represents the type of attack at a much granular level.
 The unique elements in this column are,

 ```